 BSIP, RAGUET H / SCIENCE PHOTO LIBRARY BSIP, RAGUET H / SCIENCE PHOTO LIBRARY

 Heart valve replacement surgery.
-Surgeons' hands holding an artificial valve (centre) and attaching wires during an operation to replace a patient's defective heart valve.
+Surgeons' hands holding wires attached to an artificial valve (centre) during an operation to replace a patient's defective heart valve.
 The heart valves prevent backflow of blood in the heart.
 If they start to fail, a condition known as incompetence, then the patient may not get enough oxygenated blood, leading to shortness of breath and chest pain.
 The condition may cause a heart attack in some cases.
 Replacement valves can either be artificial, as here, or from donors or even from other animals, usually a pig.
 During a valve replacement, the heart is stopped and its function taken over by a heart-lung machine.

 Model release not required.
 Property release not required.